RedBulletTooling/KEYVILBOARD/README.md

 # KEYVILBOARD
 All KEYVIBLOARD modules are fully opensource and are hand assambled in the Netherlands.
 Thank you for buying one of our modules if have not yet bought one and would like one go to https://keyvilboard.nl.

-Why is the KEYVILBOARD better than all the other keyloggers that are available?
+## Why would you buy a KEYVILBOARD and not just some other keylogger?

 - It's open source